xiaohan2012/daily-reading/august/cane.md

 *multiple* embedding vectors for each vertex, to capture various aspect/context of the vertex

-embedding of a node depends on its neighbor (dynamic)
+embedding of a node depends on its neighbor

-# innovation
+# summary

-context-aware text embedding
+embedding = structural embedding `concat` text embedding

+- text embedding is context-aware (taking into account of the edges)

 # setting